mpaktiti/wikimedia-pageviews-api/README.md

 - Mocking: currently the API tests are making calls to the wikipedia API.
 We can moke the API and test against the expected results.
 - Configuration file: move values like the wikipedia base URL, port number, etc in a configuration file
 - Make the start of the week part of the API input.
 It could be Monday, Sunday, or Saturday (if the API was available to the Middle East or North Africa).
-- The Wikipedia API has some rules that were not taken into consideration.
+- The Wikipedia API has some rules that were not taken into consideration or the scope of this exercise (e.g. headers to set).
 - API versioning.
 - Note that there are more small improvements noted throughtout the codebase using `// Enhancement:` or `// TODO:`